mikegagnon/type_class_tech_talk/README.md

 Type Class Tech Talk
 ====================

-Type classes are an effective (and popular) design pattern in Scala that is useful for developing beautiful APIs.
+Type classes represent an effective (and popular) design pattern in Scala that is useful for developing beautiful APIs.
 They also allow you accomplish type-system feats that wouldn't otherwise be possible in Scala.